 Not a member? - click here - you don't have to live in Widcombe!

-Just up Widcombe Hill from Widcombe Parade is St Matthew’s Church and a little further on, turn right along Church Street to find the original parish church of St Thomas à Becket.
+Just up Widcombe Hill from Widcombe Parade is St Matthew’s Church and a little further on, turn right along Church Street to find the ancient parish church of St Thomas à Becket (above).
 These two churches make up The Benefice of Widcombe.
-Regular Sunday Services are no longer held in St Matthew's, but it does provide excellent spaces which are available for hire for events.
+Regular C of E Sunday Services are held at both churches, traditional at St Thomas' and contemporary at St Matthew's, which also has excellent large and small rooms which are available for hire for events.

 Widcombe’s local police Beat Officer is Malcolm Webley and he is the man to contact about any incidents in Widcombe.
 He can be contacted on 01225 842496.
 If you observe a crime in progress, dial 999 but if you want to talk to Bath Police about a non-urgent matter the number is 101.